-Every resource method can be annotated with @Timed, @Metered, and @ExceptionMetered.
+Every resource method or the class itself can be annotated with @Timed, @Metered, @ResponseMetered and @ExceptionMetered.
+If the annotation is placed on the class, it will apply to all its resource methods.
 Dropwizard augments Jersey to automatically record runtime information about your resource methods.